cesalazar/berlinblockchainweek/.vuepress/.github/README.md

-# Paris Blockchain Week - Live Website
+# Community Blockchain Week - Live Website

-This branch is the live website of the Paris Blockchain Week, which is reachable at [blockchainweek.fr] (https://blockchainweek.fr). *Do not* try to edit the content on this branch, or you're going to have a bad time.
+This branch is the live website of the Community Blockchain Week, which is reachable at [blockchainweek.fr] (https://blockchainweek.fr). *Do not* try to edit the content on this branch, or you're going to have a bad time.